SteveDunn/Intellenum/README.md

 * string
 * decimal

-For underlying types that are not one of these, these a lookup table is used.
+For underlying types that are not one of these, then a lookup table is used.
 Why is a lookup table used if the underlying is not one of the above?
 It is because the left hand side of a switch expression must be a constant expression.
 A constant expression is used in the 'constant pattern' of the switch expression.
 The 'constant pattern' is [described as](https://learn.microsoft.com/en-US/dotnet/csharp/language-reference/operators/patterns#constant-pattern):